linq2js/tenx/readme.md

   action: {
     // store action is pure action, the first action argument is store object increase(store) {
-      // we can mutate count state easily store.count++;
+      // we can use store object to mutate count state easily store.count++;
     },
   },